 Coordinator of the Project: Fundación Laboral de la Construcción (Spain).

-Partners: Institut de Formation Sectoriel du Bâtiment (Luxembourg), Open Universiteit Nederland (Netherlands), Westdeutscher Handwerkskammertag (Germany), Centro Edile Andrea Palladio (Italy) and Chamber of Construction and Building Materials Industry of Slovenia (Slovenia) and Centre IFAPME Liège-Huy-Verviers (Belgium).
+Partners: Institut de Formation Sectoriel du Bâtiment (Luxembourg), Open Universiteit Nederland (Netherlands), Westdeutscher Handwerkskammertag (Germany), Centro Edile Andrea Palladio (Italy), Chamber of Construction and Building Materials Industry of Slovenia (Slovenia) and Centre IFAPME Liège-Huy-Verviers (Belgium).

 "Upp Games.
 Basic Health and Safety skills on Works at Height through Serious Games" comes to continue the work done in Health & Safety Games, the initiative that also led the joint entity from October 2015 to September 2017, by which a mobile application (app) was developed to improve the learning of basic skills in Health and Safety, through educational games, together with partners from Germany, Finland, Italy, the Netherlands, the United Kingdom and Romania.

-On this occasion, the six partners from Spain, Germany, Luxembourg, the Netherlands, Italy and Slovenia focus on the development of a mobile application for learning occupational risk prevention for work at heights.
+On this occasion, the seven partners from Spain, Germany, Luxembourg, the Netherlands, Italy, Slovenia and Belgium focus on the development of a mobile application for learning occupational risk prevention for work at heights.